ahmedkhaled14/playwrightTS/README.md

  *  integrated with allure report

- *  CI/CD pipeline using github actions (triggered the CI Action whenever I created a new Pull Request)
+ *  CI/CD pipeline using github actions (create workflows that build and test every pull request)

-#### 🔊 this project included
+#### 🔊 this project included:

 #### 📦️ folder for github workflows